firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
 - Workflows
-description: Learn how to execute multiple instructions concurrently using Batches and ParallelSingletonExecutor in Python with Dria.
+description: Learn how to use Batches with ParallelSingletonExecutor to run instructions concurrently in Python using the Dria client.
 tags:
-- batches
+- Batches
-- parallel execution
+- Parallel Execution
-- asyncio
+- Dria Client
-- Dria
+- Concurrency
 - Python
 ---